DBS boss Gupta faces biggest test in Indonesia

 His achievements at DBS include strong growth in private and premium banking, a higher market share in loans and a foothold in the fast-growing area of yuan-denominated offshore bond issuance and deposits by tapping into the bank's relatively large presence in Hong Kong.

-DBS had record net profit of more than S$3 billion last year and ranked top this year in customer satisfaction among the city-state's financial institutions in a survey by Singapore Management University.
+DBS had record net profit of more than S$3 billion ($2.39 billion) last year and ranked top this year in customer satisfaction among the city-state's financial institutions in a survey by Singapore Management University.

 DBS has agreed to pay about $4.93 billion in shares and the rest in cash for Danamon - a 52 percent premium that surprised some investors.